esteinig/nanoq/README.md

 ## Motivation

-Basic read filters and computation of summary statistics can be a bit slow when a `sequencing_summary` file is not available. `Nanoq` attempts to perform these operations a little faster on `fastq` files.
+Basic read filters and computation of summary statistics can be a bit slow when a `sequencing_summary` file is not available. `Nanoq` attempts to perform these operations a little faster on `fastq` files that contain nanopore reads.

 ## Etymology